 - Maintain a clean driving record.

 - Bundle your auto insurance and home insurance policies to see savings of 5 to 15 per cent.

-- Increase your deductible and save up to 10 per cent, just make sure you can cover the amount in the event of a claim
+- Increase your deductibles and save up to 10 per cent; just make sure you can cover the amount in the event of a claim.

 - Pay your premiums annually, in one lump sum, instead of monthly to avoid the extra fee that many companies charge to administer payments each month.

 Lastly, it goes without saying that we're keen on comparison shopping, but it is absolutely one of the easiest ways to save.
-Kanetix.ca customers, for example, save an average of $750.
-We shop the market to help you find the lowest rate and get your coverage.
-Know for certain that you're getting the best deal possible today, and compare car insurance quotes at Kanetix.ca.
+We shop the market to help you find the lowest rate and no one covers as much for the market as we do.
+Compare car insurance quotes at Kanetix.ca today.

 Updated annually with the latest insights from InsuraMap.